spacelift-io/terraform-provider-flows/docs/resources/app_installation.md

 page_title: "flows_app_installation Resource - flows"
 subcategory: ""
 description: |-
-  Creates and manages an app installation based on the provided definition in YAML format.
+  Creates and manages an app installation based on the provided configuration.
 ---

 # flows_app_installation (Resource)

-Creates and manages an app installation based on the provided definition in YAML format.
+Creates and manages an app installation based on the provided configuration.